imsweb/data-generator/README.md

 generator.generateFile(targetFile, 10)
 ```

-The current NAACCR HL7 generator provides rules for the following segments:
- - Control Segment (MSH)
- - Patient Identifier Segment (PID)
- - Next of Kin Segment (NK1)
- - Patient Visit Segment (PV1)
- - Common Order Segment (ORC)
- - Observation Request Segment (OBR)
- - Observation/Result Segment (OBX)

-Both NAACCR generators accept an additional options object as an input to the generate methods, that object can be used to customize the random data generation of some fields.
+The generator accepts an additional options object as an input to the generate methods, that object can be used to customize the
+random data generation of some of the fields.

 ## Defining Variables